 - Exaggerated bite reflex

-Cerebral Palsy in babies commonly shows signs of swallowing problems (also known as Dysphagia) or feeding difficulties.
+Cerebral Palsy in babies commonly shows signs of swallowing problems (Dysphagia) or feeding difficulties.

 7. Muscle spasms or tremors.

-Due to tight and stiff muscles, you may see movements that are uncontrolled, spasms, or jerky movements.
+Due to tight and stiff muscles, you may see uncontrolled movements, spasms, or jerky movements.

 8. Sitting issues.

-Usually, by 9 months old, babies are able to sit up independently.
+Usually, by nine months old, babies can sit up independently.